Skip to content Skip to footer

 Things That Exist And Development

-They have public primary and secondary schools, close by is also the University of Delta, Agbor.
+They have public primary and secondary schools, and close by is also the University of Delta, Agbor.

-The problem there is a lack of classrooms and teachers in the schools
+The problem is that there is a lack of classrooms and teachers in the schools.

 Hospitals

-They are Government Health centers, but most people still use herbal medicines
+They are Government Health centres, but people still use herbal medicines.

 Pregnant women and children’s well-being bothers them.

-Youths no longer practice the of Odinani and Community’s tradition, Land disputes with neighboring communities, Modernity is beginning to overpower the old ways.
+Cultural problems: Youths no longer practice Odinani and the Community’s tradition, and Land disputes with neighbouring communities are beginning.
+Modernity is starting to overpower the old ways.

 Leave a comment